Customer experience & loyalty

 However, in most cases:

-- the message comes from the carrier, not from the brand;
+• the message comes from the carrier, not from the brand;

-- and no marketing content is integrated into it.
+• no marketing content is included.

 Post-purchase emails are no longer just shipping receipts.
 They have become a marketing channel in their own right, with unique engagement potential across all channels.